gvwilson/sensibleadventures/nardica/nardica.md

 At the first faint sign of gas bubbling up from clathrates melting on the ocean floor, they would fire up the engine and run.

-Uncle Jack tapped one of the squares on the panel.
+Uncle Jack jerked a thumb at a panel highlighted in orange.
-"You get that backstay cable mended 'fore lunch or you ain't havin' nothin' but leavings," he growled.
+"You get that backstay cable mended 'fore lunch or you ain't havin' any," he growled.

 "Yessir," Iffy said obediently.
 He'd been drinking again, she realized.
-She could smell it on his breath, and from the way he clutched the wheel to hold himself steady, she guessed he'd been at it the whole time she had been standing watch.
+She could smell it on his breath, and from the way he clutched the wheel to hold himself steady, she guessed he'd been at it for a while.

 "An' see if that baggage o' yours wants to get started mendin' things," he called after her as she turned to go.
 "Or better yet,
-just tell 'im I said he was goin' to.
+just tell 'im I said he was goin' to!"
-An' that's an order!"

 Wales hadn't moved from his seat at the stern.
-He seemed lost in thought as Iffy approached him, but said,
+He seemed lost in thought as Iffy approached him, but said, "Of course," in reply to Iffy's tentative request for help.
-"Of course,"
-in reply to Iffy's tentative request for help.
 Standing,
 he straightened his jacket and smiled.